Nurmagomedov weight issues scrap UFC 209 bout with Ferguson | Taiwan News

 Although Ferguson and Nurmagomedov traded angry insults throughout their promotion for UFC 209, Ferguson tweeted condolences at Nurmagomedov on Friday morning: "I Hope U Feel Better Khabib, I Pray For Your Recovery, I Mean It, Get Better."

-The 33-year-old Ferguson has won nine straight fights, and this matchup was the biggest showcase of his career.
+The 33-year-old Ferguson has won nine straight fights since that loss to Johnson, and this matchup was the biggest showcase of his career.
 Ferguson alluded to Nurmagomedov's possible problems making weight during a faceoff between the fighters at media day on Thursday, with Ferguson telling Nurmagomedov to "have fun with that weight cut, sucking air."

 Ferguson made weight on Friday morning at 154 1/2 pounds.